mmahgoub/movie_trailers/README.md

 # Movie Trailers
-This app will generate an HTML file contains a tile of your favorite movies.
+This app will generate an HTML file contains a tile of your favourite movies.

 ## Configuration